clinthoward/clinthoward.github.io/_posts/2017-08-19-Rates Simulations.md

 $$dr_t  = \kappa (\theta - r_t)dt + \sigma dW $$
 where $\kappa$ represents the mean reversion strength, $\theta$ is the long-run mean and $\sigma$ is the volatility.
 The basic approach is to calibrate kappa, theta and sigma based on a historical dataset and then use it in Monte Carlo modelling of rate paths.

-Below code is an implementation from https://github.com/bickez/puppy-economics/blob/master/vasicek.R in Python.
+Below code is an implementation from [Puppy Economics](https://github.com/bickez/puppy-economics/blob/master/vasicek.R) in Python.

 We simulate the rates path using a closed form solution: